 Maryland Colony was founded by Lord Baltimore as a haven for those who were Catholic.
 However, the land prices were so cheap that Protestants flocked Maryland as well and caused much division.

 Lord Baltimore passed the Acts for Religious Tolerance in 1649 which made it the second colony, after Rhode Island, to allow religious freedom.
 Maryland would be the site that the new capital of the United States would be, except it would be renamed Washington D.C.

 North Carolina Colony

 The North Carolina Colony was originally part of the Colony of Carolina, which was chartered by eight Lords Proprietors.
 The province later became the U.S. states of North Carolina and Tennessee, and parts of the province combined with other territories to form the states of Georgia, Alabama, and Mississippi.

 South Carolina Colony

 South Carolina Colony’s beginnings are similar to that of North Carolina.
 Both were chartered as one colony and then split into two.
-South Carolina was more populous than its northern counterpart and its residents wanted to be independent from the eight Lords Proprietor.
+South Carolina was more populous than its northern counterpart and its residents wanted to be independent of the eight Lords Proprietor.
 Would become a hotbed of resistance during the American Revolutionary War.

 Georgia Colony was founded by James Oglethorpe who founded it as a haven for debtors.
-In the beginning his rules were strict which stagnated growth but he eventually lightened up which caused it to grow quickly.
+In the beginning, his rules were strict which stagnated growth but he eventually lightened up which caused it to grow quickly.